lch32111/MLP-for-MonsterAI/README.md

 "Artificial Intelligence and Affective Computing" Module on Northumbria University in the UK.

 You can play the exe file.
 There is a memo which let you know how to play the game.
+This exe file can be played on the windows 10.

 In the 'Code' folder, you will see the core AI implementation : Monster AI, Multi Layer Perceptron(MLP), Single Layer Perceptron(SLP).